Ele050/Ele050/README.md

 ### INT
 - Hetalia fans
-- Int freely if u are on in the dni list
+- Int freely if ur NOT in the dni list